Global Partners in Care

 FHSSA was initially created in 1999, after U.S. hospice leaders had a powerful experience during a professional seminar tour of hospices in Zimbabwe and South Africa.
 The tour highlighted the tremendous impact the burgeoning HIV/AIDS pandemic was having on African hospice leaders and their programs.
 Many areas had no hospices, and the hospices that did exist were being severely challenged by the urgent need to adapt hospice care to the special needs of people living with HIV/AIDS.
 With minimal access to pain medication and very few hospice programs, healthcare systems and community members alike were overwhelmed.

-In support of those efforts, Hospice of the Calumet Area has partnered with Hospice East Rand.
+In support of those efforts, in 2002 Hospice of the Calumet Area has partnered with Hospice East Rand.
 This mutually beneficial relationship fosters learning between both hospices and helps get assistance to where it’s so desperately needed.

 Foundation for Hospices in Sub-Saharan Africa (FHSSA) offers a unique way for U.S. donors to help.
 Leadership provided by FHSSA ensures donations will benefit African hospices via a regionally coordinated program with monitoring, evaluation and a consistently high standard of care.

 To donate or learn more, please go to GlobalPartnersinCare website.